Course Overview

 About this course

-- Develop multidisciplinary and international perspectives, concepts and issues in the major management disciplines
+- Explore various perspectives, concepts and issues in the major management disciplines

 - Gain an understanding of relevant toolkits and techniques for analysing business and management issues

-- Cultivate the ability to analyse, synthesise and apply knowledge and understanding to solve management problems critically, rationally and rigorously
+- Learn to apply knowledge and understanding to solve management problems critically and effectively

-- Develop strategic thinking, innovation and entrepreneurial skills
+- Boost your strategic thinking, innovation and entrepreneurial skills

 - Improve interpersonal and group-working skills